Skip to main content

 “Everything’s fine, and then the train just jerks super hard to the left,” Kimball said.

-The sudden force sent her backward, smacking her head on the window.
+The sudden force sent her backward, and she smacked her head on a window.

-While in the tunnel, Bardon felt like the train was going faster than usual.
-Soon after came the same movement Kimball described: The cars rocked sharply from side to side, causing people to fall, including Bardon, who said she hit her head on something (a pole, she thinks) as fellow passengers knocked into each other and toppled to the floor.
+While in the tunnel, Bardon felt the train was going faster than usual.
+Soon after came the same movement Kimball described: The cars rocked sharply from side to side, causing people to fall, including Bardon, who said she hit her head (on a pole, she thinks) as fellow passengers knocked into one another and toppled to the floor.

 “We went right past it at super high speed,” Bardon said.